 Basement Humidity Control

 After you have installed a basement waterproofing system, you can turn your focus to controlling the humidity and turning the basement into a more habitable area.
-Similar to installing a crawl space encapsulation system, the final piece of the puzzle is going to be a standalone dehumidifier or one combined with an air filter which will both control the humidity levels and improve the air quality in the area.
-A large portion of the air in your home is drawn up from the basement so ensuring this air is clean and at an appropriate humidity level is very important.
+Similar to installing a crawl space encapsulation system, the final piece of the puzzle is going to be a standalone dehumidifier or one combined with an air filter which will control the humidity levels and improve the air quality in the area.
+A large portion of the air in your home is drawn from the basement so ensuring this air is clean and at an appropriate humidity level is very important.

 Basement Dehumidifier and Air Filter